-- This hotel guarantees river views from every room; and impressively every room has a balcony; there are no cheaper rooms to the side with minimal views.
+- This hotel guarantees river views from every room, and impressively every room has a balcony.

-- Just about 5 minutes walk from the edge of the old town, with a plethora of riverside cafes nearby; set along a virtually dead-end street alongside their garden of organic vegetables; very quiet seeming, but doesn’t feel isolated.
+- Just about 5 minutes walk from the edge of the old town, with a plethora of riverside cafes nearby; set along a virtually dead-end street alongside their garden of organic vegetables; very quiet, but doesn’t feel isolated.

 - There are 2 very large pools; each alongside one river; one is particularly for families.
 Views, particularly of the big river, are excellent.